 Russell Napier's Biography

-Russell Napier is an independent financial market strategist, researcher and author, specialising in issues impacting global equity markets.
+Russell Napier is an independent financial market strategist, researcher and author specialising in issues impacting global equity markets.
 He co-founded ERIC, an online investment research platform, and The Library of Mistakes, a non-profit library specialising in business and finance history.
-He is a speaker on economics and financial history.
+He speaks on the interplay between economics and financial markets.

 Previously, Russell was the investment strategist for CLSA Asia Pacific Markets, where he contributed to the development and scope of CLSA’s equity research.
 He authored global macro report “The Solid Ground,” originally published by CLSA and now published independently.

 Russell’s career in investment began in 1989.
 He worked at Baillie Gifford in Edinburgh, before moving to Hong Kong in 1995 to work for CLSA as an Asian equity strategist.
 Russell is Chairman of the Mid Wynd International Investment Trust, a London listed investment trust.
 He is an investment advisory committee member of Cerno Capital and Kennox Asset Management, two fund management companies.

 His book Anatomy of a Bear: Learning from Wall Street’s Four Great Bottoms (2005) was published to critical and commercial acclaim, named a ‘cult classic’ by the Financial Times.
 His most recent book is ‘The Asian Financial Crisis, 1995–98 – Birth of the Age of Debt“, published in July 2021, follows Russell’s personal journey during the Asian Financial Crisis as he wrote daily for institutional investors about an increasingly uncertain future.
 Relying on contemporaneous commentary, it charts the mistakes and successes of investors in the battle for investment survival in Asia in those heady years.